 The chlorine produced on site is used in the manufacture of hydrochloric acid, sodium hypochlorite and ferric chloride, with these downstream processes being collectively referred to as product plants.
 All chlorine produced at Ixom Botany ChlorAlkali facility is consumed in the product plants.

 The facility stores a certain number of chlorine drums and cylinders filled in Laverton, Victoria (Australia), for a distribution purposes.

-The following diagram provides an overview of the Botany ChlorAlkali facility and products plants process flows.
+The diagram provides an overview of the Botany ChlorAlkali facility and product plant process flows.